-Learning about the mechanics of visual processing is fascinating.
-To understand the visual scenes we see, the scene is first split up by the brain (in the occipital cortex) into separate elements like colour, scale, orientation and contrast edges.
+The mechanics of visual processing are fascinating to me.
+To understand the visual scenes we see, the scene is first split up by the brain (in the occipital cortex at the back of the head) into separate elements like colour, scale, orientation and contrast edges.
 There are groups of cells that specialise in making sense of that feature, for example there are cells that only handle colour and other groups that only handle motion.
 Once the separate features are processed, they are put back together and so the whole scene can be understood at higher levels of processing.
-Better understanding these processes informs the creation of my studio work.
+Getting to know more about this process specifically informs the creation of my studio work.

 The Minimalist art movement marked a shift in art theory from the object to viewer experience.
 In minimalist artworks, there are just a few visual elements in play.
-The artist designing something might start with one visual element, like colour, and bring in one or two more, like shape and line.
-This reduction visually focuses and (I think) relaxes the viewer.
-Abstraction allows the viewer to use their imagination to make sense of the image, and repeating patterns use contrast (the eye is also naturally drawn to patterns salient areas that contain the most detail)
+The artist designing something might start with one visual element, like colour, and bring in just one or two more, like shape and line.
+To me, this visual reduction makes me more focused and relaxed.
+Abstraction allows the viewer to use their imagination to make sense of the image, and repeating patterns use contrast (the eye is naturally drawn to patterns/salient areas that contain the most detail)

 Design process mirroring neural visual processing

-The way we see/understand imagery breaks down and separates visual elements: quickly distilling them out, then bringing them back together.
-I suspect there is a relationship between this and the artistic design process.
+I suspect there is a relationship between the way we understand imagery (breaking down and separating visual elements: quickly distilling them out, then bringing them back together) and the artistic design process.
 The design process for me usually starts with one visual element, contrast, then I bring in others like colour.

 Patterns and mindfulness